pratyarla/overAndUnder/README.md

 # <a href="https://github.com/rhildred/nodeAsyncGameBot" target="_blank">nodeAsyncGameBot</a>

-I got the user interface for the web from a student of mine, Pat Wilken.
+I got the user interface for the web from my Professor of mine, Richard Hildred.

 A chatbot written in es6 and vs6 for twilio and testing on the web.
 The important files are index.js and OverAndUnder.js.